Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Discussion

-While one can argue that this shift ultimately serves to increase access (see Sec \ref{sec:futurevibecoding}) and democratizes coding, this comes at the risk of technical deskilling, responsibility gaps, and concerns over code quality \cite{Meske2025vibecodingreconfigurationintent,Horvat2025whatisvibecoding}, especially given difficulties in controlling the AI tools to generate the right specifications and desired output \cite{Liang2024usabilityaiprogrammingassistants}.
-This raises a tangential yet critical point: not only can AI generated code create conflicts among coders (see Sec \ref{sec:barriers}), but between AI models themselves when they offer conflicting suggestions.
-This can create confusion and uncertainty, especially among more junior UX professionals.
-This naturally leads to users exhibiting a general distrust in AI-generated code, and showing preferences for independent learning \cite{Akhoroz2025conversationalaicodingassistant}, a critical point within AI literacy to which we turn to next.
+While one can argue that this shift ultimately serves to increase access and democratizes coding, this risks technical deskilling, responsibility gaps, and lowering code quality \cite{Meske2025vibecodingreconfigurationintent,Horvat2025whatisvibecoding,shen2026aiimpactsskillformation}.
+This is especially so given difficulties in controlling the AI tools to generate the right specifications and desired output \cite{Liang2024usabilityaiprogrammingassistants}.
+This raises a tangential yet critical point: not only can AI generated code create conflicts among technically-geared members in teams (see Sec \ref{sec:roleshifts}), but between AI models themselves when they offer conflicting suggestions.
+Such situations further complicate collaboration and trust in AI-assisted design and development.
+This can create confusion and uncertainty, especially among more junior professionals.
+This naturally leads to users exhibiting distrust in AI-generated code, and showing preferences for independent learning \cite{Akhoroz2025conversationalaicodingassistant}, a critical point within AI literacy to which we turn to next.